iomete/iom-docs/docs/libraries/drivers/sql-alchemy-driver.md

 ___

-Iomete lakehouse endpoints are compatible with <a href="https://pypi.org/project/py-hive-iomete" targetr="_blank">py-hive-iomete</a> driver
+IOMETE lakehouse endpoints are compatible with <a href="https://pypi.org/project/py-hive-iomete" targetr="_blank">py-hive-iomete</a> driver

 ## Usage